-Before the Global Financial Crisis of 2007-09, and later the Hayne Royal Commission of 2018-19, it wasn't uncommon for banks to loan more than this.
-However, 95% LVR is about the maximum you'll be able to find in the mainstream lending market these days.
+Before the Global Financial Crisis of 2007-09 and later the Hayne Royal Commission of 2018-19, it wasn't uncommon for lenders to routinely offer high LVR home loans.
+However, 95% LVR is about the maximum you'll be able to find on the mainstream lending market these days.

 See also: Is it possible to buy a home with no deposit?